-- Please fill out the service request form provided with your Cameo Convert clearly and completely.
+- Please fill out the service request form provided with your CameoConvert clearly and completely.
 The more clearly and detailed you describe the problem, the faster we will be able to help.
 Cards sent in without a description of the problem cannot be processed and will be returned to you at your expense. - Be sure to include a copy of your purchase receipt (not the original) with the package.
 If we do not receive a copy of a receipt, we will assume that the warranty for the product has expired and will bill you for the repair. - Please use a sufficiently strong and padded mailing package.
-We recommend using the original package.
 Remember that the card is a sensitive electronic component. - Be sure to include enough postage-we will cover for the postage for the return to you.